Notifications

 To set up Telegram notifications with Satori, follow these steps:

-satori team Private set_config telegram_channel CHANNEL_ID
+satori team Private set_config telegram_channel CHANNEL_IDDatadog

 Satori-CI integrates with Datadog Events for notification management.
 To set this up, you'll need to create an API Key and specify the Site Region from Datadog.